Florence Udell

-Florence Nellie Udell, CBE, RGN, SRN, FRSH, FSCM was a British nurse, nursing administrator and government official.
+Florence Nellie Udell, (1900-1977) CBE, RGN, SRN, FRSH, FSCM was a British nurse, nursing administrator and government official.
+She was President of the Royal College of Nursing from 1964-1966.

 Career

 Florence Udell served as Secretary to the RCN's organisation in Scotland in 1931.
 In 1944 Udell was appointed Chief Nurse in the Health Division of the European Regional Officer of the United Nations Relief and Rehabilitation Administration (UNRRA).
 She would later go on to serve as Colonial Office Chief Nursing Officer (COCNO) and as Nursing Adviser at the Ministry of Overseas Development.

 The World Health Organization received advice on nursing from a number of bodies, particularly its Expert Nursing Committees.
 The first, in 1950, had both Udell, and another nurse, Olive Baggallay, as members, and made a series of statements, which were to be echoed, in one form or another, over several decades.